 - Configure which ports will be associated with which SSL protocols for the purpose of inspection.

-- Configure which websites will be exempt from SSL inspection
+- Configure which websites or website categories will be exempt from SSL inspection

 Secure Sockets Layer (SSL) content scanning and inspection allows you to apply antivirus scanning, web filtering, FortiGuard Web Filtering, and email filtering to encrypted traffic.
 To perform SSL content scanning and inspection, the FortiGate unit does the following: